starcitizen-lug/knowledge-base/wiki/Manual-Installation.md

 **To set your system's hard open file descriptors limit**

-_Distributions using systemd: Manjaro / Antergos / Arch / Arch-based (probably) / Ubuntu (and probably derivatives) / Fedora_
+_Distributions using sysctl.d: Manjaro / Antergos / Arch / Arch-based (probably) / Ubuntu (and probably derivatives) / Fedora_

 * Create a new drop-in config file: `/etc/systemd/systemd.conf.d/20-starcitizen-filelimit.conf`
 * Add the following line to the file: `DefaultLimitNOFILE=524288`